What Is the Uniform Commercial Code?

 Sections of the Uniform Commercial Code

-- Article 3: Negotiable Instruments.
-This section covers drafts (including checks) and notes representing a promise to pay a sum of money.
-An instrument is negotiable if it can be transferred to another person and remain enforceable against the person who originally made the promise to pay.
+- Article 3, Negotiable instruments: This section covers drafts (including checks) and notes representing a promise to pay a sum of money.
+An instrument is considered negotiable if it can be transferred to another person while the person who originally promised to pay is still held responsible.

-- Article 6: Bulk sales, auctions, and liquidations of assets.
+- Article 6, Bulk sales: This also includes auctions and liquidations of assets.
 Many states have determined this topic is obsolete and the Uniform Law Commission has recommended repeal.

-- Article 7: Documents of title, including warehouse receipts, bills of lading, and other documents typically used for commercial trade.
+- Article 7, Documents of title: This includes warehouse receipts, bills of lading, and other documents common in commercial trade.

-- Article 8: Investment securities, used for the system of holding securities through intermediaries.
+- Article 8, Investment securities: This deals with the system of holding securities through intermediaries.

-- Article 9: Secured transactions, involved with the granting of credit secured by personal property; for example, agricultural liens, promissory notes, consignments, and security interests.
+- Article 9, Secured transactions: These are exchanges involving the granting of credit secured by personal property; for example, agricultural liens, promissory notes, consignments, and security interests.

 Secured Transactions and UCC Statements

-Most Uniform Commercial Code transactions involve secured transactions.
+Most secured transactions are covered under UCC Article 9, making it one of the most common ways consumers and businesses interact with the UCC.
 A secured transaction is a loan in which the borrower provides collateral in case of default.
 The security interest (collateral) gives the lender the assurance that they may be able to recover the value of the property by taking possession of it.

-Under the provisions of state Universal Commercial Code statutes, when personal property (equipment, inventory, and other tangible assets of a business) are used as collateral for borrowing, a UCC-1 statement is prepared, signed, and filed.
+Under the provisions of state Uniform Commercial Code statutes, when personal property, equipment, inventory, and other tangible assets of a business are used as collateral for borrowing, a UCC-1 statement must be prepared, signed, and filed.
 This process is also called "perfecting the security interest" in the property, and this type of loan is a secured loan.

-For example, when a lender gives a car loan to the person buying the car, a UCC-1 form is filed by the dealer.
+For example, when a lender gives a car loan to the person buying the car, the lender will file a UCC-1 form.